-Windows 8.1 release date arrives and is available to download now
+Microsoft's upgraded Windows 8.1 operating system is available to download now.

 Below we go through all the key features, some of which were touched on by Microsoft during its walkthrough of the software at Build this evening.